tiksem/KotlinSpirit/README.md

 Ok we fixed StackOverflow error here.
 But let's move further and figure out how we can create rules with custom results and resolve recursive issues as well.

 # Capturing custom results
-You may be wondering how do we get results from nested rules during parsing. `parseWithResult` function of Parser is kind of limited.
+You may be wondering how do we get results from nested rules during parsing. `parseWithResult` function of Parser is quite limited.

 ## Rule callbacks
 Each rule can have a custom callback specified, this callback is called when the rule is succesful.
 Let's come back to our first example where we parsed a key-value pair of name and age.
 And specify callbacks to retrieve the results.